 Sukkot – Exodus 33:12 – 34:16

-This week is the holiday of Succot, the Feast of Tabernacles, and the fifth Intermediary Day falls on Shabbat, so once again the regular Torah reading is suspended and a special portion for the holiday is read instead.
+This week is the holiday of Succot, the Feast of Tabernacles, and the middle of Sukkot falls on Shabbat, so once again the regular Torah reading is suspended and a special portion for the holiday is read instead.
 We read from Exodus, Chapter 33.
 The section discusses G-d’s covenant with Moses and that His presence will dwell with the Jewish people.
-He tells Moses to carve new tablets upon with G-d will engrave the Ten Commandments and up on Mount Sinai G-d reveals His glory.
+He tells Moses to carve new tablets upon which G-d will engrave the Ten Commandments and up on Mount Sinai G-d reveals His glory.

 Following this section, a shorter section is read from Numbers 29.
 These verses describe the sacrifices that were brought in the Temple on each day of Succot.
 As a result, we read the set of verses for each day on the appropriate day of the holiday: for example, we read verses 12 – 16 on the first day, verses 17-19 on the second and so on.